 Boeing BSS 7239 is solely a test procedure and as such, has no specific pass/fail criteria of its own.
 The reference criteria cited are typical for the transportation industry and are listed for reference purposes only.
 They may or may not apply to this specific product.

-The polyurethane adhesive sealant identified in this report meets the M-7 Technical Specification requirements as they pertain to toxic gas generation (Boeing BSS 7239).
+The two component acrylic adhesive would meet the typically-specified industry requirements as they pertain to toxic gas generation (Boeing BSS 7239).

 Note: This is an electronic copy of the report.
 Signatures are on file with the original report.